 Snaking 70ft below ground from Paddington, under Wimpole Street, High Holborn, Mount Pleasant and Liverpool St to Whitechapel.
 Mail Rail carried letters and parcels across the capital from 1927 until it was abandoned in 2003.

 5. Mail Rail in numbers

 The first Mail Rail tunnels were just 80 cm across, which was about the height of a toddler.
-They consisted of 22 miles of track, stretching six miles across London from Baker Street to Whitechapel.
+They consisted of 22 miles of track, stretching six miles across London from Paddington to Whitechapel.
 There were eight stations along its route.
 At its peak Mail Rail carried 4 million letters every day, for 22 hours per day.

 6. White gloves

 On 2 May 1928, the Post Office Railway’s first general manager was given a pair of white gloves to thank him for the first full week without delays.